mieweb/docs/content/functions/portal-management/portal-virtual-waiting-room.md

 **Virtual Waiting Room URL:** This is the URL to a virtual waiting room where portal users can park when there are too many active sessions in the system.
 This setting is used in conjunction with the settings 'Active Time' and 'Portal Max Active Logins'.

 **Active Time:** This setting is used in a new layout based waiting room.
 The value entered in this setting defines the number of minutes of inactivity until the application considers a login no longer active.
+An inactive user in this context would let another person log in, but if they start clicking around again within their login timeout they will still be allowed.
+The user would start counting as active again, but no one gets logged out.
+However, tt would stop more users from logging in if the portal users were at capacity.
+This setting meant to allow a shorter window of inactivity to let someone else in.
+If a user isn't moving on their portal someone else can take resources.
+Active Time doesn't align with login timeout necessarily.

 **Portal Max Active Logins:** This setting is used in a new layout based waiting room.
 The value entered defines the number of active users allowed before the portal users will be sent to a virtual waiting room to wait for room on the server.
 'Active' is determined by another setting: System, Virtual Waiting Room, Active Time.
+The max active login's defines the max number of logins for all portals combined in the db.
+It is not the max per portal configuration.

 ![](../portal-virtual-waiting-room.assets/0dc956bee9d62d7dc54a307d89dde286.png)